Lost Gulch Overlook Wedding & Elopement Guide for 2026

 Do I need a permit to get married at Lost Gulch Overlook?

 If your total group size, including vendors, is under 12 people, Boulder OMSP currently states that you do not need a permit to get married at Lost Gulch.
-However, if your event is being photographed, your photographer will need to hold an active permit.
+However, if your event is being photographed, your photographer will need to hold an active OSMP photography permit ($25).
 Additionally, while the guideline is groups under 12, we recommend as small of groups as possible at this location due to its very limited parking, size and its high popularity.
 Lost Gulch Permit info from OSMP.

 Yep!
 Dogs are allowed at Lost Gulch Overlook, but must be kept on leash at all times.
 Please consider your dogs behavior and comfortability when planning to include them, as this spot is rocky and high up!